-One of the widely used IMU(Inertial Measurement Unit) chip is MPU-6050.
+One of the widely used IMU (Inertial Measurement Unit) chips is MPU-6050.
 It contains gyroscopes combined with accelerometers and universally used in smart phones, video game remotes, quad-copters, etc. It is very inexpensive and easy to setup with all resources online.

 Wiring with Arduino Mega 2560

 A gyroscope (from Greek γῦρος gûros, “circle” and σκοπέω skopéō, “to look”) is a spinning wheel or disc in which the axis of rotation is free to assume any orientation by itself.- from wikiPedia.